compgen-io/cgpipe/README.md

 script used to build the outputs.
 The indentation for the first line will be removed from all subsequent lines, in case there is a need for indentation to be maintained.
 The indentation can be any number of tabs or spaces.
-The first (non-blank) line will end the target definition.
-CGPipe expressions can also be included in target definitions, but they need to be indented as well.
+The first (non-blank) line that is at the *same* indentation level as the target definition line marks the end of the target definition.

-CGPipe expressions can also be evaluated in the target definition.
+CGPipe expressions can also be evaluated within the target definition.
 These will only be evaluated if the target needs to be built and can be used to dynamically alter the build script.
 Any variables that are defined within the target can only be used within the target.
-Any global variables are captured at the point where the target is defined.
+Any global variables are captured at the point *when the target is defined*.
 Global variables may not altered within a target, but they can be reset within the context of the target itself.